 So, we figured, why not apply its teachings for a "more fulfilling and effective" wedding?

-"We all have a natural, easy way we'd want to plan a wedding," says Catherine Rains, a MBTI certification-trainer who also happens to love weddings as much as we do.
+"We all have a natural, easy way we'd want to plan a wedding," says Catherine Rains, an MBTI certification-trainer who also happens to love weddings as much as we do.
 But don't think MBTI is pigeon-holing anyone; they're not saying only ESTP brides are fun or only ENFP brides are searching for meaning.
 Plus, weddings especially are so complicated that given the situation, any bride could act out any type.
-Maybe you're envisioning a bold red dress, but pleasing your ultra-conservative mother is top priority.
+Maybe you're envisioning a bold red dress, but pleasing your ultra-conservative mother is a top priority.
 Or, if the most empathetic (F) of brides has in-laws who are driving her bonkers, Rains says, "She just might go T on people!
 Like, 'Screw you, guys.
 I’m doing what I want.'
 Sometimes it’s not appropriate to do your own type, and MBTI doesn't explain everything."

-Just as we sometimes work against our body's natural inclinations with ambitious fitness or nutrition goals, you might have learned that characteristics of another MBTI type served you better and adopted them.
+Just as we sometimes work against our body's natural inclinations with ambitious fitness or nutrition goals, you might have learned that the characteristics of another MBTI type served you better and adopted them.
 (Think about your shitshow of a college friend who ended up CEO of her own company.)

 "We want to make sure we’re not saying this is how you should be planning your wedding," says Rains, "but, rather, this is how it might be fun or easy to do it based on your type.
 Or, you know, chuck it all and go with the opposite!
 Just have a good time!"

 So whether sticking to your own type or stealing from others, find inspiration below for your go at answering "What kind of bride am I?"